franciskershaw/game-of-fives/testing.md

 * Constant review during development using Gitpod's browser previewers and Chrome developer tools.
 * User testing of the deployed site when close to completion.
 * Manual user story testing during and after the writing of the code.
-* Automated testing of the HTML, CSS files using the WC3 validators.
+* Automated testing of the HTML and CSS files using the WC3 validators.
 * Automated testing of the JavaScript files using JSHINT.
 * Automated testing of site's accessibility using the WAVE accessibility tool.

-**Note** - Development of this project was my first attempt to follow basic **agile** principals.
+**Note** - Development of this project was my first attempt to follow basic **agile** principles.
 With help from Trello, I made sure that the project was first built to its most simple iteration - breaking large sections of the code to be written into sprints, with those sprints further broken up into individual tasks to be completed.
 Each completed task would then usually be assigned to its own git commit so that I had the option to revert to working versions of the code if my game was to break for an unknown reason.

 ## Table of Contents